 Get Thee Behind Me, Subjective Genitive

-(1.)
-Let's look at the crucial text of Rom 3:21-26.
-It sits between two sections that contrast human activity.
+(1) The crucial text of Rom 3:21-26 sits between two sections that contrast human activity.
 The former (1:18-3:20) is about human sin, human works.
 The latter (3:27-31) contrasts human faith over against all of this boasting and works.
 The middle section of 3:21-26 thus tells people what to believe in order to achieve this faith.
 Likewise, a believer's faith (not Christ's) is the focus of Romans 4.
 Abraham's trust is emphasized, and believers are to follow the example of his faith (Rom 4:12), not Christ's.
 Abraham believed the initial promise, and believers may now believe in the content of that promise (Christ).
-The stress of Rom 4, as Stephen Finlan has argued, is on believing the promise.
+The stress of Rom 4 is on believing the promise.
 To share the faith of Abraham (Rom 4:16) is to believe in Christ (the promise).

-* Douglas Campbell argues that the faith claims of Rom 3-4 & Rom 9-10 should be read through the participationist language of Rom 5-8, which is the heart of Paul's gospel.
-While I agree that Rom 5-8 is most important for the retrospective angle, it doesn't follow that its entire content can be aggressively imposed on the justification language implied by the term pistis Christou in Rom 3, or even by the more general faith-claims made throughout Rom 3-4 and Rom 9-10.
-(And it certainly doesn't follow that Rom 2-4 can be drastically rewritten to square with the same thrust of Rom 5-8.)
-As Stephen Finlan notes (see the citation at the top of this posting), advocates of the subjective genitive are bringing out a potential of Pauline thought, but it's something Paul never developed.
-Put simply: that Paul's participationist language is compatible with a subjective genitive reading of pistis Christou doesn't make that reading of pistis Christou correct.(3.)
-For that reading is plainly wrong.
-If the subjective genitive were really what Paul had in mind when speaking directly about faith, we would expect him to have used (at least once, surely) Christ as the subject of the verb "believe"/"have faith", but as Thomas Tobin points out (Paul's Rhetoric in its Contexts, p 132), that never happens in the 42 places the verb is found in his letters.
+* Douglas Campbell argues that the faith claims of Rom 3-4 (& Rom 9-10) should be read through the participationist language of Rom 5-8, which is the heart of Paul's gospel.
+I agree that Rom 5-8 is the theological center of gravity, but it doesn't follow that its content can be imposed on the other sections and change their meaning.
+Rom 5-8 is Christocentric, Rom 3-4 is anthropocentric.
+Pistis Christou is found in the latter and is thus an anthropocentric term.
+It's about the human decision for Christ.
+It's not about Christ providing a new template for humanity (the subject of Rom 5-8).
+Advocates of the subjective genitive reading, to be sure, are bringing out a potential of Paul's thought, but which Paul never developed.
+Put another way: that Paul's participationist language is compatible with a subjective genitive reading of pistis Christou doesn't make that reading of pistis Christou correct.(3) For that reading is plainly wrong.
+If the subjective genitive were really what Paul had in mind when speaking directly about faith, we would expect him to have used Christ as the subject of the verb "believe"/"have faith", but as Thomas Tobin points out (Paul's Rhetoric in its Contexts, p 132), that never happens in the 42 places the verb is found in his letters.
 On the other hand, Paul used Christ as the object of the verb in clear cases (Rom 9:33, 10:11).
 And if exegetes then desperately insist that the verb should be translated one way ("believe"/"trust"), the noun another ("faithfulness"), then they will have to contend with Francis Watson's demolition of that distinction (Paul, Judaism, and the Gentiles: Beyond the New Perspective, pp 241-244), based on the evidence of Paul's scriptural interpretations in Rom 4:1-12 and 9:30-10:21 -- where noun and verb are seen to be interchangeable; "believing" and the response of "faith" one and the same.
 This point alone shows how flimsy the subjective genitive reading is.